 During the year ended September 30, 2022, the Council adopted GASB Statement No. 87 - Leases (GASB 87).
 This statement required the recognition of certain lease assets and liabilities in the Statement of Net Position for leases that previously were classified as operating leases.
-The Council, however, determined that its current office equipment lease agreements to be immaterial, therefore, do not meet the criteria of GASB 87 at September 30, 2022.
+The Council, however, determined its current office equipment lease agreements to be immaterial, therefore, do not meet the criteria of GASB 87 at September 30, 2023 and the lease expired during the year ended September 30, 2024.